xixu-me/git-desktop/docs/technical/rebase-flow.md

 # Rebase Flow

-This document outlines the technical details about the rebase flow as implemented in GitHub Desktop.
+This document outlines the technical details about the rebase flow as implemented in Git Desktop.
 It is intended to be a simple subset of what is technically possible to do with the `git rebase` command line interface, and various decisions have been made along the way to support this flow.